-It's nearly catfish spawning time at Carlyle and other lakes throughout the state.
-Anglers here know these fish move to the waters along the rip-rap shorelines to spawn.
+You see, it's catfish spawning time at Carlyle, Rend and Shelbyville lakes.
+Anglers in the know realize these fish move to the waters along the rip-rap shorelines to spawn.

 Most years, this creates something of a catfish feeding frenzy.
-And, this year is likely to be no different.
+And, this year is proving no different.

-Arriving a bit later than normal, like most of the fishing and hunting action thus far this year, angling action for catfish throughout the River Bend is quickly reaching a fever pitch.
+Arriving a bit late like most of the fishing and hunting action thus far this year, angling action for catfish at these locations has now reached a fever pitch.

-The really good catfish action typically occurs during the spring, summer and fall.
-This year, however, anglers only recently began enjoying exciting action for this species.
+The really good catfish action typically occurs during the early weeks of May.
+This year, however, anglers had not began enjoying the real exciting until early June.